dynamsoft-docs/label-recognition-docs/programming/javascript/api-reference/settings.md

 | `VIN` | For VIN (vehicle identification number) recognition. |
 | `VIN_NA` | For North American VIN (vehicle identification number) recognition. |

 When recognizing from video input, add the prefix "video-" for a slightly different template optimized for continuous frame recognition.
-For example, use `video-passportMRZ` to read the MRZ on passports with a camera.
+For example, use `video-MRZ` to read the MRZ with a camera.

 **Return value**

-A promise resolving to the created `LabelRecognizer` object.
+A promise that resolves when the operation succeeds.

 **Return value**